Stewart Levine: Career

 Levine left the Manhattan School of Music after one year to pursue a career as a horn player and arranger.
-He developed his skills as an arranger on many high-profile pop and R&B recordings.
+He developed his skills as an arranger on pop and R&B recordings.
 This experience led Levine into forming a production company with Hugh Masekela.
-They began producing records that were a hybrid of South African township grooves crossed with rhythm and blues and jazz.
+They produced records that were a hybrid of South African township grooves crossed with rhythm and blues and jazz.
 They left New York and moved to Los Angeles to form Chisa Records, an independent label.
 Levine produced Masekela's "Grazing in the Grass".

-While in California, Levine met members of The Jazz Crusaders, a group who had already built a small, but loyal, following.
+While in California, Levine met members of The Jazz Crusaders.
 Levine signed them to Chisa Records with the idea of combining the funk of their native Texas alongside the jazz for which they were known.
 This was the beginning of a style that would become known as jazz-funk and, later, "Rare Groove".
 Levine produced over a dozen albums with The Crusaders.

-In 1974, Levine came up with the idea of putting together a music festival Zaire 74 in Kinshasa set around The Rumble in the Jungle boxing match – the Ali/Foreman fight in Zaire.
+In 1974, Levine put together a music festival Zaire 74 in Kinshasa, set around The Rumble in the Jungle boxing match, the Ali/Foreman fight in Zaire.
 He produced the festival.
 The event was filmed and eventually released in 1996 as the documentary When We Were Kings.

-Levine returned to recording, producing Minnie Riperton’s third album, Adventures in Paradise.
+Levine returned to recording, producing Minnie Riperton's third album, Adventures in Paradise.
 This led to a productive period in which he produced albums by Van Morrison, Lamont Dozier's Peddlin' Music on the Side, which featured the song "Goin' Back to My Roots" and the début album of Randy Crawford.
 Levine developed a close relationship with Phil Walden and Capricorn Records, producing a series of albums with southern rock artists The Marshall Tucker Band, as well as The Allman Bros.

 Levine produced the first of six albums with B.B.
 King.
 Midnight Believer was a hit, putting B.B.
 King back on the charts with a gold album after a long absence.
 This was followed by King's Grammy winning There Must Be a Better World Somewhere.

 In 1982 Levine produced "Up Where We Belong" with Joe Cocker and Jennifer Warnes.
 Used as the end title song to the film An Officer and a Gentleman, "Up Where We Belong" became a #1 pop hit, Grammy winner and Academy Award winner.
 He then produced Sly and the Family Stone's second album for Warner Bros.
 Records.
 Next came Womack & Womack's debut Love Wars.
 In the United Kingdom it became a #1 album.
 Due to the success of this album, Levine moved to London and began working with a wide range of acts including the bands Blancmange and Killing Joke.